wesbos/beginner-javascript-notes/notes/Module 8꞉ Data Types.md

 doStuff(name1);
 ```

 If you refresh the page and type in `name1` in the console, it should still return "wes".

 What that means is when you passed in the `name1` variable to `doStuff`, you were only passing in the value of "wes", it doesn't actually reference to the external variable (which is good!).

-Now, let's do that again with an object:
+Now, let's do that again with an object 👇

 ```js
 function doStuff2(data){